vfat-io/tycho-indexer/tycho-client/README.md

 #### Component Filtering

 You can request individual pools, or use a minimum TVL threshold to filter the components.
-If you choose minimum TVL tracking, tycho-client will automatically add snapshots for any components that start passing the TVL threshold, e.g. because more liquidity was provided.
-It will also remove any components that fall below the TVL threshold.
+If you choose minimum TVL tracking, tycho-client will automatically add snapshots for any components that exceed the TVL threshold, e.g. because more liquidity was provided.
+It will also notify you and remove any components that fall below the TVL threshold.
+Note that the TVL values are estimates intended solely for filtering the most relevant components.

 ##### To track a single pool: